As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 Today, Paul Rene is the recipient of numerous design awards and editorials.
 In 2018, I was named DESIGN ICON by a respected industry trade magazine.
 In 2019 we received two 1st Place Design Excellence Awards from the American Society of Interior Designers and, named to Scottsdale Modern Luxury’s LUXE LIST for most eclectic furniture.

-Moreover, I received an invitation to speak at The Royal Academy of Arts in The Hague, Netherlands.
+Also, I received an invitation to speak at The Royal Academy of Arts in The Hague, Netherlands.
 My lecture included the artist’s societal role in expanding consciousness, especially in periods of uncertainty.